squarism/scaling_all_the_things/README.md

 Here's a log of all the fun I had.

 ### C
 C was a PITA compared to the higher level languages.
 But, no big surprise, was very fast.
 Non-optimized (-O2) compilation was slower than Scala but then O2 made it faster than Scala.
+I am more than willing to accept a better version of this test.
+Especially one that dynamically allocates.

 ### Python
 Used 32gb of memory (much of it swap) on a 24gb machine.
 Never completed after 10+ minutes.
 It ran 100m ok.
-Most languages seem to really start to show their limits at 100m+.

 ### Scala
 Ran out of memory on 1B elements using ArrayBuffer but using ListBuffer not only ran in 3gb on my laptop but also ran with both cores automatically?